wazuh/wazuh-documentation/source/docker/faq-wazuh-container.rst

 Wazuh expects an SMTP relay in the config, usually on a VM you can install it on the same host (as described on this `blog post <https://wazuh.com/blog/how-to-send-email-notifications-with-wazuh/>`_), but in a container environment an individual service is recommended.

-The role of a SMTP relay is to forward the mail notifications from Wazuh to a valid mail server, in this example we're accepting unauthenticated mail from the manager and forwarding it to the SMTP service by using valid credentials.
+The role of an SMTP relay is to forward the mail notifications from Wazuh to a valid mail server, in this example we are accepting unauthenticated mail from the manager and forwarding it to the SMTP service by using valid credentials.

 You may use a docker image for SMTP relay as the following example: